enriquepablo/terms/README.rst

 For a more elaborate example we can define a new verb::

-    allowed is exists, subj a person, to a verb.
+    to allowed is to exists, subj a person, to a verb.

 and a rule::